Cultural property documentation

 The documentation of cultural property is a critical aspect of collections care.
 As stewards of cultural property, museums collect and preserve not only objects but the research and documentation connected to those objects, in order to more effectively care for them.
 Documenting cultural heritage is a collaborative effort.
 Essentially, registrars, collection managers, conservators, and curators all contribute to the task of recording and preserving information regarding collections.
 There are two main types of documentation museums are responsible for: records generated in the registration process—accessions, loans, inventories, etc. and information regarding research on objects and their historical significance.
-Properly maintaining both types of documentation is vital to preserving cultural heritage.
+Properly maintaining both types of documentation is vital for preserving cultural heritage.